Royar13/artemis-chess/README.md

 * A user interface to play against the engine

 ## Future Goals
-This is still a work in progress, and there are many features I still want to add.
-The main ones are:
+This is still a work in progress, and there are many features I still want to add, such as:
 * Threefold repetition and 50-move rule
 * UCI/XBoard support
-* Integration with a Chess server such as FICS
+* Integration with a Chess server (FICS)
 * Advanced pruning techniques
 * Improvements and tuning of the evaluation function
 * Time management logic